Introducing Bulletproof Investing

 Why "Bulletproof"?

-This isn't entirely the fault of the gurus: as it turns out, catastrophic losses in stocks are disturbingly common.
-A JP Morgan study found that, since 1980, 40% of stocks have suffered catastrophic losses, meaning declines of 70% or more, without recovering.
+This isn't entirely the fault of the gurus: As it turns out, catastrophic losses in stocks are disturbingly common.
+A JPMorgan study found that, since 1980, 40% of stocks have suffered catastrophic losses, meaning declines of 70% or more, without recovering.

-The difference with Bulletproof Investing is this: when we get a pick wrong, it won't be a catastrophic loss, or a fatal mistake for you.
+The difference with Bulletproof Investing is this: When we get a pick wrong, it won't be a catastrophic loss, or a fatal mistake for you.
 Your risk will be strictly limited.

 What Motivated Us To Provide This